Consulting helps push PwC's revenues to $31.5 billion

 North America and the Caribbean reported $11.2 billion in revenues, up from $9.9 billion.

-Despite an uncertain global economy, Nally expects demand for advisory and consulting work to remain strong as companies look for ways to cut costs, become more efficient and remain competitive.

-“Many companies notwithstanding the challenges or potential issues are trying to move on,” he said.

-PwC kept its lead as the largest accounting and consulting firm for a second year after being unseated in 2010 by Deloitte Touche Tohmatsu DLTE.UL.
+PwC kept its lead as the largest accounting and consulting firm for a second year after being unseated in 2010 by Deloitte Touche Tohmatsu.
 Deloitte last month reported $31.3 billion in revenues for its fiscal year ended in May.

-Ernst & Young ERNY.UL, another of the Big Four firms, reported $24.4 billion in revenues on Monday for its fiscal year ended June 30, while KPMG KPMG.UL has yet to report.
+Ernst & Young, another of the Big Four firms, reported $24.4 billion in revenues on Monday for its fiscal year ended June 30, while KPMG has yet to report.